do-adams/koa-react-ssr-example/README.md

 };
 ```

-As you noticed, the app is based on asynchronous builder functions, so the final `app` object is returned as a result of a _Promise_.
+As you may have noticed, the app is based on asynchronous builder functions, so the final `app` object is returned as a result of a _Promise_.
 You can handle the `server/index.js` like this (until we get [top-level await](https://github.com/tc39/proposal-top-level-await)):

 ```js
 /* eslint no-console:0 */